Honey bees and beekeeping

 - report possible diseases immediately

 - abide by the laws protecting the industry.

 You should inspect your hives regularly for signs of varroa mite and other exotic pests.
-If you suspect your bees have been affected, call the Exotic Plant Pest Hotline on 1800 084 881.
+If you suspect your bees have been affected, call Plant Biosecurity in your region.

 More information about beekeeping in Australia can be found on the AgriFutures website.